Ilesnat/Meterepreter_HTB_Execution/README.md

 A lightweight Windows C application developed using **Visual Studio**.
 This project demonstrates core Windows API usage, process enumeration, and basic system interaction.

 ---
+⚠️ **Disclaimer:** This project is for educational purposes only.
+It is designed to help individuals understand how malware operates so they can better defend against it.
+Its intended purpose is for Hack the Box or CTF-like events.
 ## 📦 Features

 - Built using **pure C** and Windows **Win32 API**